04 Jun Cost effective ways Small Business Owners can Build Brand Awareness

-It’s a new year, and with that comes new challenges for small business owners.
-One area that most business struggles with at one point or another is brand awareness.
+We are almost halfway through the year, and with that comes new challenges for small business owners to hit their goals.
+One area that most businesses struggle with at one point or another is brand awareness.
 It is probably most neglected due to owners assuming it is a costly initiative.

 Even if you have a tiny marketing budget, there are ways you can increase brand awareness.